 For more information about the Vuforia Engine life cycle in Unity and an overview of the API, see Vuforia Engine API for Unity.
 See also Pose Status and Status Info for detailed information on the returned status.

-Each Vuforia feature can be identified with an enum value.
-When getting Observations from the state, it is often helpful to filter by the Observer type you are looking for:
+Each Vuforia feature can be identified through a unique integer constant.
+When getting Observations from the state, it is often helpful to filter with

 Identifiable as enum values